dametreusv/Springboard_Data_Science/README.md

 # Springboard Projects
-This is a repository that hosts all Springboard projects as part of the Data Science Career Track program.
+This is a repository that hosts all Springboard related projects.
 In depth review of capstone projects can be found at:
 - [World Development Indicators](https://github.com/dametreusv/world_development_indicators)